-- With toy datasets, as mentioned earlier, vary the dataset distribution (number and shape of the clusters, density) or generating function (linear, nonlinear); the sample size N; the dimensionality D; the intrinsic dimensionality; etc. - Vary different parameters of the algorithm: - Each algorithm usually requires the user to specify some "hyperparameters" that help find a good solution.
-For example: for clustering, the desired number of clusters K or a scale parameter $\sigma$ ; for regression or classification, the number of parameters in the function (number of weights, basis functions, etc.); for distance- or similarity-based algorithms, the number of nearest neighbors k or a scale parameter $\sigma$ ; for kernel density estimation, a scale parameter $\sigma$ ; etc. - Many algorithms have a "regularization" parameter $\lambda$ that controls the tradeoff between smoothness and goodness of fit. - In addition, there may be parameters that control the optimization: maximum number of iterations, error tolerance to stop training, etc.
+- With toy datasets, as mentioned earlier, vary the dataset distribution (number, shape and overlap of the clusters or classes, density) or generating function (linear, nonlinear) and the variance of the noise ε added to it; the sample size N; the dimensionality D; the intrinsic dimensionality; etc. - Vary different parameters of the algorithm: - Each algorithm usually requires the user to specify some "hyperparameters" that help find a good solution.
+For example: for clustering, the desired number of clusters K or a scale parameter σ ; for regression or classification, the number of parameters in the function (number of weights, basis functions, etc.); for distance- or similarity-based algorithms, the number of nearest neighbors k or a scale parameter σ ; for kernel density estimation, a scale parameter σ ; etc. - Many algorithms have a "regularization" parameter λ that controls the tradeoff between smoothness and goodness of fit, and that often helps to learn a model that generalizes well to unseen data. - In addition, there may be parameters that control the optimization: maximum number of iterations, error tolerance to stop training, initialization, etc.